rcdexta/react-trello/README.md

 #react-trello

-Pluggable components to integrate a trello-like board for your application
+Pluggable components to add a trello like kanban board for your application

 ##Features

-* responsive and light-weight
+* responsive, extensible and light-weight
-* easily pluggable into existing applications
+* easily pluggable into existing application

 ## Development
 ```